 They were then given computer-based training to counter this bias, accompanied by a sound cue.
 After the training, they were tested again and their responses showed less bias.

 When they then took a 90-minute nap with the sound cues replayed to them through headphones, they still showed a reduction in the bias on re-testing after they woke up.
 The effect was still demonstrated one week later.

 This small study, while interesting, makes it difficult to draw any firm conclusions based on this research.
 We don’t know whether the effects observed would have any effect on real-life interactions.

 There are also ethical considerations.
 Using these types of techniques to alter somebody's unconscious mind, even if it is to make them "nicer", does raise the spectre of "Clockwork Orange"-style brainwashing.

 Where did the story come from?

-The study was carried out by researchers from the University of Washington and Washington State University Spokane.
-It was funded by the US National Institutes of Health.
+The study was carried out by researchers from the psychology departments of the University of Texas and Princeton University in the US, and was funded by the National Science Foundation and National Institutes of Health.

 What kind of research was this?